Blueprint – Understanding Schedules

 9.1 OVERVIEW

-A schedule as applied to construction working drawings is an organized method of presenting general notes or lists of materials, building components (, windows, etc.), equipment, and so forth in a drawing in tabulated form.
+A schedule as applied to construction working drawings is an organized method of presenting general notes or lists of materials, building components (doors, windows, etc.), equipment, and so forth in a drawing in tabulated form.
 The main purpose of incorporating schedules into a set of construction documents is to provide clarity, location, sizing, materials, and information on the designation of doors, windows, roof finishes, equipment, plumbing, and electrical fixtures.
 Properly done, schedules help keep drawings from becoming cluttered with too much printed information or notes and have proven to be great time-saving devices for the person preparing the drawing as well as the architect, engineer, contractor, and workers on the site.
 This chapter is intended to assist the reader in interpreting tabulated information on blueprint drawings.
 It should be understood that schedules and specifications give specific details about actual items, while drawings generally show the size and location of the item.

 Schedules are generally organized in a drawing set such that they are near the discipline to which they are related.
 There are several different approaches to setting up a schedule; it may include all or some of the following information about the product: